NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-Consent.page.md

 ## {{page-title}}

 Only expected to be used for wrapping Record of Discussion resources within the WGS pathway.
+Consent for testing is implied through submission of a test to the Genomic Order Management service.

 Only a minimal amount of mandatory information needs to be populated.